Aunt Em: The Wizard of Oz (1939 film)

 In this film she is referred to as "Auntie Em" (real name Emily), and urges Dorothy not to bother them with her concerns when she and Uncle Henry (Charley Grapewin) are counting chicks.
 Hickory (Tin Man's alter ego) addresses her as "Mrs. Gale" just before she offers crullers to the three farmhands, and Hunk (Scarecrow's alter ego) does so just afterward.
 As many women of her time, she is a knitter.

 The name "Gale" appears on the mailbox.
-Miss Almira Gulch (Wicked Witch's alter ego) says to Henry: "Mr. Gale!
-I'd like to speak with you and your wife right away about Dorothy!"
+Miss Almira Gulch (Wicked Witch's alter ego) says to Henry: "Gale!
+I want to see you and your wife right away about Dorothy!"
 Since Dorothy's last name is also Gale, this implies that Henry is her blood-uncle, and Em is his wife.

 When Miss Gulch arrives to collect Toto which caused Dorothy to run off in tears, Aunt Em tells her off saying to her "Almira Gulch, just because you own half the county doesn't mean that you have the power to run the rest of us!
 For 23 years, I've been dying to tell you what I thought of you!
 And now...well, being a Christian woman, I can't say it!"
 Baum's character never mentions anything about religion beyond the implications of Sunday best clothing.
 She is seen during the tornado calling for Dorothy after she ran away, but seeks shelter with Henry who ends up losing his hat when the storm approaches their farm.
 Unlike Zeke (Lion's alter ego), Hickory and Hunk also lose their hats as they struggle to pry open the cellar door.
 Both Aunt Em and Uncle Henry are the only characters whose roles are limited to the Kansas sequence and do not make an appearance in the Oz sequence (though in the stage show Aunt Em is Glinda and Uncle Henry is the gatekeeper), but Aunt Em is seen again in the crystal ball at the Wicked Witch's castle still looking for Dorothy.
-She reunites with Uncle Henry, their three farmworkers, and Professor Marvel (Wizard's alter ego) when Dorothy awakens from being unconscious.
+She reunites with Uncle Henry, their three farm workers, and Professor Marvel (Wizard's alter ego) when Dorothy awakens from being unconscious.

 Aunt Em was portrayed by Clara Blandick.

 Journey Back to Oz (1974 animated film)

 Margaret Hamilton, who portrayed Miss Gulch and the Wicked Witch of the West, voiced Aunt Em.
-She and Uncle Henry (voiced by Paul Ford) have a farmworker named Amos (voiced by Larry Storch).
+She and Uncle Henry (voiced by Paul Ford) have a farm worker named Amos (voiced by Larry Storch).
 He does not have an alter ego in Oz.

 The Wiz (1978 film)

-Theresa Merritt portrayed Aunt Em in the film adaptation of the broadway musical where the character was originally played by Tasha Thomas.
+Theresa Merritt portrayed Aunt Em in the film adaptation of the Broadway musical where the character was originally played by Tasha Thomas.
 Stephanie Mills played the role in The Wiz Live! after playing Dorothy in the original Broadway cast and the 1984 revival.
 In a 2009 City Center Encores! production, Aunt Em's Oz parallel is Glinda and LaChanze played both roles.